 - When necessary, checks done during the summer by members of our Health Center staff.
 Our nurses look for signs of bug bites, ticks, rashes, scabs, etc.

 Dental & Orthodontic Care

 We recommend that campers visit their dentist and orthodontist before coming to camp.
-The orthodontists in Estes Park are not willing to do major repairs.
-They will do what they can to make sure your camper is comfortable until they return home and see their own orthodontist.
+Our local orthodontists are not willing to do substantial work or major repairs.
+If a wire snaps or a similar problem arises during the summer, the orthodontist in Estes Park will do what they can to make sure your camper is comfortable until they return home and see their own orthodontist.